Ports of Call

 Did you know?

--Mexico introduced chocolate, corn, and chilies to the world.
+- Mexico introduced chocolate, corn and chillies to the world.

 A final word

-Spicy food, colourful culture and warm and welcoming people contribute to making Mexico one of the top tourist destinations in the world.
+Spicy food, colourful culture and warm and welcoming people make Mexico one of the top tourist destinations in the world.

 Become our Mexico Travel Expert

 We are looking for contributors for our Mexico travel guide.
 If you are a local, a regular traveller to Mexico or a travel professional with time to contribute and answer occasional forum questions, please contact us.